ufcg-lsd/arrebol-deprecated/README.md

 # Arrebol
 ## What is Arrebol?
   Arrebol is a tool for monitoring and executing jobs in a multi-cloud environment federated by the [fogbow middleware](http://www.fogbowcloud.org).
-Arrebol allows the user to harness cloud resources without bothering about the details fo the cloud infrastructure.
+Arrebol allows the user to harness cloud resources without bothering about the details of the cloud infrastructure.

   Arrebol has three main components:
   - **Submission service**: The submission service is the deamon responsible for receiving job submission and monitoring requests and interacting with the **fogbow middleware** to execute the jobs in the federated cloud resources.
 The submission services runs a **REST** interface acessed by two clients: **Arrebol CLI** and **Arrebol Dashboard**.